KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/week01.md

 * Surrealist drawing warm-up/getting to know you exercises

 DUE NEXT WEEK: Process website set-up, be prepared to present constant outut idea, show sketchbook.
-Post reading response to "Design for The Real World" (pdf link coming soon) to website and be prepared to discuss in class.
+Post reading response to ["Design for The Real World"] (https://drive.google.com/open?id=1-hOsbIhKOt3e51_DoTJa2wU6X1YKUayb) to website and be prepared to discuss in class.